 Buildings with interior components

-In addition to the exterior facade components, buildings may also employ any number of Meskers’ building materials intended for the interior such as structural cast iron columns, steel trusses, pressed steel ceilings, elevators, and skylights.
+In addition to the exterior facade components, buildings may also employ any number of Meskers’ building materials intended for the interior such as structural cast iron columns, steel trusses, pressed steel ceilings, elevators, stairs, and skylights.
 In contrast to the building facades which can be easily assessed from the street, the relative difficulty of access to most building interiors renders a systematic identification of this type impractical and therefore very limited.